 • Internal Service Fund The Internal Service Fund may be used to account for any activity for which services are provided to other funds of the Office of Education on a cost-reimbursement basis.
+The Office of Education operates a self-insurance program that is accounted for in an internal service fund.

-Fiduciary Funds Fiduciary funds are used to account for resources held for the benefit of parties outside the Office of Education and are not available to support the Office of Education own programs.
+Fiduciary Funds Fiduciary funds are used to account for resources held for the benefit of parties outside the Office of Education and are not available to support the Office of Education's own programs.
 Fiduciary funds are split into four classifications: pension trust funds, investment trust funds, private-purpose trust funds, and custodial funds.
 The three types of trust funds are distinguished from custodial funds by the existence of a trust agreement or equivalent arrangement that has certain characteristics.
 The Office of Education has the following fiduciary funds:

 • Custodial Funds Custodial Funds are used to account for resources, not in a trust, that are held by the Office of Education for other parties outside the Office of Education's reporting entity.
-The Office of Education's custodial funds are: Public Employees' Retirement System Pass-Through Fund, State Teachers' Retirement System Pass-Through Fund, Charter School Pass-Through Fund, State School Pass-Through

-Fund, Pooled Investment Interest Fund, 403B and 457 Alternate Retirement Pass-Through Fund, Payroll Reserve Offset Fund, and Legal Claims Fund.
+The Office of Education's custodial funds are: Public Employees' Retirement System Pass-Through Fund, State Teachers' Retirement System Pass-Through Fund, Charter School Pass-Through Fund, State School Pass-Through Fund, Pooled Investment Interest Fund, 403(b) and 457 Alternate Retirement Pass-Through Fund, Payroll Reserve Offset Fund, and Legal Claims Fund.